Opinionated Fable2 - Architecture & Performance

 type [<StringEnum>]Page = Info | Contact

-Page part will be removed from generated code.
-As it will directly compare string when and if required.
+The Page part will be removed from the generated code.
+As it will directly compare strings when and if required.

 Old Habits Die Hard

 JS interop is working as it was working earlier.
-And so do the my personal favorite Fulma.
+And so does my personal favorite, Fulma.

 Shameless Plug

-After working with many big and small consulting companies; on various projects ranging from dotnet web to node js, single page application to cross platform mobile application.
-I decided to go solo.
-There were hiccups in start but I do survive for almost a year.
-Not only survive but started my own consulting company Fuzzy Cloud.
+After working with many big and small consulting companies on various projects ranging from dotnet web to Node.js, single page applications to cross-platform mobile applications, I decided to go solo.
+There were hiccups at the start, but I did survive for almost a year.
+Not only did I survive, but I also started my own consulting company Fuzzy Cloud.

-So, I am looking for new assignment.
-If anyone is interested for work or do training with me, please contact me.
-I know we are so small compare to other friends from Europe and USA but still we do share same love for F# and functional programming in general.
+So, I am looking for new assignments.
+If anyone is interested in work or training with me, please contact me.
+I know we are so small compared to other friends from Europe and the USA, but we still share the same love for F# and functional programming in general.
 And I am always ready for challenging assignments.

-Love to have feedback about this article and will update if there is any addition or changes required.
+I'd love to have feedback about this article and will update it if there are any additions or changes required.